Does your bed support all the things you (and your family) do in it?

 Unless you’re trying to get the worst night’s sleep of your life, don’t do these things in bed.

-- Smoke – You don’t need us to tell you why smoking is bad for you and why it should never be done in bed.
+- Don’t smoke in bed.
+You don’t need us to tell you why smoking is bad for you and why it should never be done in bed.
 But it’s worth noting that smoking remains the number one cause of preventable home fire deaths in America, according to the U.S. Fire Administration.
 By the way, nicotine is a stimulant, which means it also disturbs natural sleep patterns.

-- Eat – While some of our Facebook friends admitted to noshing on pizza in bed, it’s not a good idea.
+- Don’t eat in bed.
+While some of our Facebook friends admitted to noshing on pizza in bed, some foods should never be eaten in bed.
 Besides the ick factor of crumbs between the sheets, some foods can be difficult to digest and that’s not good news for a good night’s sleep.

-- Argue – If you and your partner partake in pillow talk to wind down the day, steer clear of hot button issues that get your adrenaline pumping.
+- Don’t argue in bed.
+If you and your partner partake in pillow talk to wind down the day, steer clear of hot button issues that get your adrenaline pumping.
 Unless making up is part of your go-to-sleep strategy…

-- Watch scary movies – Winding down for a good night’s sleep is almost impossible when you’re watching something that makes you anxious or scared.
+- Don’t watch scary movies in bed.
+Winding down for a good night’s sleep is almost impossible when you’re watching a horror movie that makes you anxious or scared.

-- Pay bills – Do we really need to explain why this isn’t a good idea?
+- Don’t pay bills in bed.
+Do we really need to explain why this isn’t a good idea?